Since the industrial revolution and the invention of computers, many jobs have moved to a more sedentary method.

 Like posture and productivity, our energy throughout the day often wanes.
 Sometimes it can feel like no matter how much rest we get we inevitably hit a slump.
 For a lot of people that slump simply equates to piling on more caffeine throughout their day.

-While a couple of cups of coffee during your day is perfectly fine, going overboard or resorting to energy drinks or sugar-filled sodas are bound to have adverse affects.
+While a couple of cups of coffee during your day is perfectly fine, going overboard or resorting to energy drinks or sugar-filled sodas are bound to have adverse effects.

 That said, trying to keep yourself energized without a nap in the middle of the day is easier said than done.
 Again, when you’re sitting in a cushy office chair, staring at a computer screen, it’s easy to get comfortable and zone out, a state that has a tendency to drain you.